-So why do we hold onto thoughts and emotions and how can we let go and discover the freedom, potential, and possibilities of each flowing moment of experience?
+So why do we hold onto thoughts and emotions, and how can we let go and discover the freedom, potential, and possibilities of each flowing moment of experience?

-We’re attached to recurring thoughts and emotions because they are part of “what it means to be me”: my story, my situation, my relationships, my unpleasant experiences from childhood, my mistakes, my reactions and regrets, my feelings of shame, guilt or sadness, my worries, and anxieties.
-Like a speck on our sunglasses, which is so close to our eye that it’s out of focus; we easily lose sight of attachments in the vague background of our experience.
+We’re attached to recurring thoughts and emotions because they are part of “what it means to be me”: my story, my situation, my relationships, my unpleasant experiences from childhood, my mistakes, my reactions and regrets, my feelings of shame, guilt, or sadness, my worries, and anxieties.
+Like a speck on our sunglasses, which is so close to our eye that it’s out of focus, we easily lose sight of attachments in the unnoticed background of our experience.

 When our mind wanders, we often run through unresolved issues in our life just below conscious awareness, which then re-energize feelings held in the body.
-For instance, we may be innocently cleaning our teeth when our attention becomes distracted by thoughts of what happened last Saturday, “Did she really say that?”, “ Who does she think I am?”
-As feelings become re-energized, the body contracts a little; muscles tighten around the neck, face, and shoulders and our blood pressure rises slightly, all in the unnoticed background of experience.
+For instance, we may be innocently cleaning our teeth when our attention becomes distracted by thoughts of what happened last Saturday, “Did she really say that?”, “Who does she think I am?”
+As feelings become re-energized, the body contracts a little, muscles tighten around the neck, face, and shoulders, and our blood pressure rises slightly, all in the unnoticed background of experience.

 The American playwright Tennessee Williams observed, “Has it ever struck you that life is all memory, except for the one present moment that goes by you so quick you hardly catch it going?”